Xyqraaa/curl-server/README.md

 # curl-server
-This is a simple Express-based image caching server that downloads and serves images from a given URL.
+This is a simple Express-based image curl server that downloads and serves images from a given URL.
 It caches images locally and allows automatic cleanup of older files.

 ## Setup Instructions